c-christenson/CV/README.md

 ###Volunteer Work
 ***
 Including, but not limited to:
-+ Coordinating The Shoebox Project, Vancouver, where we collected and donated over 250 boxes of gifts to women in need.
++ Coordinating The Shoebox Project, Vancouver, where we collected and donated over 250 boxes of gifts to women living in poverty.
-+ Serving meals to homeless people in Vancouver's Downtown Eastside at the Union Gospel Mission.
++ Serving meals to the homeless population in Vancouver's Downtown Eastside at the Union Gospel Mission.
-+ Event organization and day-of volunteering for the Pheonix Academy of Learning (a school for children with complex developmental disabilities, including autism spectrum disorder).
++ Event organization and day-of volunteering for the Phoenix Academy of Learning (a school for children with complex developmental disabilities, including autism spectrum disorder).

 ###Interests